input-output-hk/peras-design/site/reports/tech-report-2.md

 ![ALBA Verification Time](../static/img/alba-verifying.png)

-In practice, as the number of votes is expected to be in the 1000-2000 range, and there's ample time in a round to guarantee those votes are properly delivered to all potential voting nodes (see below), we can safely assume proving time of about 5ms, and verification time under a millisecond.
+In practice, as the number of votes is expected to be in the 1000-2000 range, and there's ample time in a round to guarantee those votes are properly delivered to all potential voting nodes (see below), we can safely assume proving time of about 5 ms, and verification time under a millisecond.

 #### Certificate size